A Limiting Analysis on Regularization of Singular SDP and its Implication to Infeasible Interior-point Algorithms: Introduction

 The result provides an interesting implication to the behavior of infeasible interior-point algorithms applied to general SDPs \cite{Helmberg:1996:IPM,Kojima:1997:IPM,Monteiro:1997:PDP,nesterov_todd_1,Todd:1998:NTD,Zhang:1998:ESP,ipm:Potra16}.
 In particular, we pick up two well-known polynomial-time infeasible interior-point algorithms by Zhang \cite{Zhang:1998:ESP} and Potra and Sheng \cite{ipm:Potra16}, and prove the following (see Theorems~\ref{5.1} and \ref{5.2}):

-\begin{enumerate} \item In the absence of strong infeasibility, \begin{enumerate} \item the algorithms always generate sequences $(X^k,S^k,y^k)$ that are asymptotically primal-dual feasible and such that the duality gap ``$X^k\bullet S^k$'' converges to zero. \item the sequence of modified (primal and dual) objective values converges to a number between the primal optimal value and the dual optimal value. \end{enumerate} \item Otherwise, the algorithms fail to generate a sequence of duality gap converging to zero, so that the duality gap sequence stays uniformly positive.
-(Needless to say, there's no way to generate an asymptotically primal-dual feasible sequence in this case.) \end{enumerate} One implication of the result above is that, at least in theory, these interior-point algorithms generate sequences converging to the optimal value as long as interior feasibility is satisfied at a least one side of the problem.
+\begin{enumerate} \item If neither the primal nor the dual are strongly infeasible then: \begin{enumerate} \item the algorithms always generate sequences $(X^k,S^k,y^k)$ that are asymptotically primal-dual feasible and such that the ``duality gap'' $X^k\bullet S^k$ converges to zero. \item the sequence of modified (primal and dual) objective values converges to a number in $[\theta_D, \theta_P]$, where $\theta_P$ and $\theta_D$ are the primal optimal value and the dual optimal value, respectively. \end{enumerate} \item Otherwise (i.e., if either the primal or the dual is strongly infeasible), the algorithms fail to generate a sequence such that the duality gap $X^k\bullet S^k$ converges to zero.
+(Needless to say, there is no way to generate an asymptotically primal-dual feasible sequence in this case.) \end{enumerate} One implication of the result above is that, at least in theory, these interior-point algorithms generate sequences converging to the optimal value as long as strong feasibility is satisfied at one side of the problem.
 Furthermore, even in the presence of a finite duality gap, they still generate sequences converging to values between the primal and dual optimal values.
 It is also worth mentioning that our analysis shows that, by setting appropriate initial iterates, it is possible to control how close the limit value will be to the primal or the dual optimal values.

 Though this result is more of theoretical interest, this might be of some value if one wants to solve mixed-integer SDP (MISDP) through branch-and-bound and linear SDP relaxations.
-As discussed in \cite{GPU18}, it is quite possible that the relaxations eventually fail to satisfy strong feasibility at a least one of the sides of the problem.
+As discussed in \cite{GPU18}, it is quite possible that the relaxations eventually fail to satisfy strong feasibility at least one of the sides of the problem.

-Nevertheless, the solutions obtained by the infeasible interior point methods described above can still be used as bounds to the optimal values of the relaxed linear SDPs regardless of regularity assumptions or constraint qualifications (at least in theory).
+Nevertheless, the solutions obtained by the infeasible interior-point methods described above can still be used as bounds to the optimal values of the relaxed linear SDPs regardless of regularity assumptions or constraint qualifications (at least in theory).

 This paper is organized as follows.
 In Section~\ref{sec:main}, we describe our main results.
 Section~\ref{sec:prel} is a preliminary section where we review asymptotic strong duality, infeasible interior-point algorithms, and semialgebraic geometry.
 In Section~\ref{sec:proof}, we develop a main analysis when both primal and dual problems are perturbed.
 In Section~\ref{sec:app}, we apply the developed result to an analysis of the infeasible primal-dual algorithms.
 In Section~\ref{sec:ex}, illustrative instances will be presented.